-Amortization is recognized in the consolidated profit or loss on a straight-line basis over the useful life of salmon farming consent and fishing license, other than goodwill, from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Amortization is recognized in the consolidated statements of comprehensive income on a straight-line basis over the useful life of salmon farming consent and fishing license, from the date that they are available for use, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 The estimated useful life of the salmon farming consent and fishing license for the current and comparative periods is 25 years.